pbuckner/x-plane_plugins/XPython/docs/source/development/modules/scenery.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMScenery/#XPLMDestroyProbe>`__ :index:`XPLMDestroyProbe`

-.. py:function:: probeTerrainXYZ(probe, x, y, z)
+.. py:function:: probeTerrainXYZ(probe, x, y, z) -> XPLMProbeInfo

   :param XPLMProbeRef probe: as created by :func:`createProbe`
   :param x float:
   :param y float:
   :param Z float: (x, y, z) are local coordinates
-  :return: XPLMProbeInfo instance
+  :return: :class:`XPLMProbeInfo` instance

   Probes the terrain.
 Pass in XPLMProbeRef *probe*, and the *x*, *y*, *z* coordinates of the point.
   (You can obtain (x, y, z) information using, for example, :py:func:`worldToLocal` or datarefs ``sim/flightmodel/position/local_[xyz]``.)

-  .. note:: Check ``info.result``.
-Your *only* indication of error is the value of this
+  .. note:: Check :attr:`XPLMProbeInfo.result`.
+Your *only* indication of error is the value
-            element.
-This includes passing in a bad XPLMProbeRef.
+            of this element.
+This includes passing in a bad :class:`XPLMProbeRef`.

-  The return value is an object with attributes:
+  The return value is an :class:`XPLMProbeInfo` instance: see that type for the full set of attributes. ``result`` is described in the table below.

-   | .result: integer probe result value (See table below)
-   | .locationX,
-   | .locationY,
-   | .locationZ: OpenGL point hit by the probe.
-   | .normalX,
-   | .normalY,
-   | .normalZ: normal vector (e.g., the slope) of the terrain found
-   | .velocityX,
-   | .velocityY,
-   | .velocityZ: velocity vector (e.g., meter/s) of movement of the terrain found
-   | .is_wet: tells if the surface we hit is water (1= water)

   For example, to determine actual height above terrain, get current aircraft (x, y, z) position, call :py:func:`probeTerrainXYZ` for that position.
 The returned